taskolib/taskolib/README.md

 License
 -------
-The Taskomat library is free software distributed under the terms of the GNU Lesser General Public License version 2.1 (LGPLv2.1).
+The Taskolib library is free software distributed under the terms of the GNU Lesser General Public License version 2.1 (LGPLv2.1).
 Included third-party software carries additional copyright statements and licenses (which are, however, compatible with the LGPLv2.1).
 Please refer to the web page or to the source file data/doxygen.h for details.